New blog address

 The marine renewable energy sector is poised and ready, waiting to harness the power of tides and waves with underwater tidal turbines and floating wave energy converters.
 A shift to renewable energy sources is essential to reducing global carbon emissions, but what are the consequences of these new technologies?
 Are we prepared for the effects of filling our already fragile oceans with rows of large, moving structures?
 Will we cause irreparable damage?
 Or might there even be some positive effects?

 These are all questions relevant to my thesis and so, for two weeks, I attended a course on Marine Renewables and the Environment held at SAMS (the Scottish Association of Marine Science).
+The aim of this course was to explain the interactions between the abundant and varied ecology of the seas and the devices that will inevitably be placed in the midst of them.

 The Climate and Environment at Imperial blog has moved.
 View this post on our new blog